 Our expert, award-winning staff selects the products we cover and rigorously researches and tests our top picks.
 If you buy through our links, we may get a commission.
 Reviews ethics statement

-Elgato, the company that brought us products like theand the , is shooting for a tough goal with its Eve Energy Switch and Power Meter: to make a difference in the saturated market of connected outlets.
+Elgato, the company that brought us products like the Eve Room and the Thunderbolt Drive, is shooting for a tough goal with its Eve Energy Switch and Power Meter: to make a difference in the saturated market of connected outlets.
 The recent proliferation of these products makes sense.
 Their simple retrofit approach to automating homes is affordable and accessible to casual consumers.
 Want to schedule when your light bulbs turn on?
 Or track your TV's energy consumption?
 Or smarten up dumb appliances, like humidifiers or speakers?
 Smart plugs could be the solution.

 Eve Energy's biggest competitor is the iDevices Switch -- the other big HomeKit-enabled smart plug.
 Although Eve works better with Siri thanks to the customizable device naming in the app, iDevices wins out on many of the features.
 Most notably, you don't need an Apple TV to control it remotely.

 If Elgato wants to compete in the broader market, it also needs to take fuller advantage of its Bluetooth technology.
 For instance, Eve doesn't take any advantage of Bluetooth's unique capabilities to detect user-presence and respond accordingly, as the Zuli Smart Plug does.